 The next day Opo was found dead, jammed in a crevice between rocks.
 Mystery surrounds her death, as it did Pelorus Jack’s.
-Some people suggested she had become stranded while fishing, others that she had been killed by fishermen using gelignite, and even more fancifully, that she had committed suicide because she lacked a mate.
+Some people suggested she had become stranded while fishing, others that she had been killed by fishermen using gelignite, and even more fancifully, that she had died by suicide because she lacked a mate.

 The saddened community buried Opo in front of the beach where she had entertained so many.
 Messages of sympathy poured into Opononi from people around the country, including the governor-general.
 The sculptor Russell Clark produced a statue in her memory.

 Photograph by Eric Lee-Johnson

 Permission of the Museum of New Zealand Te Papa Tongarewa must be obtained before any re-use of this image.

 Opo was killed by gelignite,